 Investors are always at risk for losing money on the stock market or through other investments.
 But when investment losses are caused by the actions of their financial advisor or stockbroker, the Financial Industry Regulatory Authority (FINRA) provides opportunity for wronged investors to recover their losses through arbitration proceedings.

-A respected investment loss lawyer at Wolper Law Firm could help you obtain full compensation for the investment losses you have suffered due to the negligence or misconduct of your financial advisor.
+A respected investment loss lawyer at Wolper Law Firm, P.A. could help you obtain full compensation for the investment losses you have suffered due to the negligence or misconduct of your financial advisor.
 Stop asking, “Can I sue my financial advisor?” and start taking action today.

 When Are Stockbrokers Responsible for Investment Losses?